FethFetov0/feth-source-assets/README.md

-### Archive of my assets for Source Engine, includes:
+# My assets for Source Engine (primairly GarrysMod)
+## This repository has:
-Unfinished gamemode for GOING CRAZY (Apartments)
++Unfinished gamemode for GOING CRAZY (Apartments).

-Materials and models for almost all my maps.
++Materials and models for almost all my maps.